otisdog8/cse15l-lab-reports/lab3.md

 Idk, something else generic

-## Option 2

-For option 2, I chose to use the -o option which makes grep print only the parts of the file (or input) that match the pattern.
-What's notable is this can be used with wc to count the number of times a pattern occurs in a given input or file.
-I found this option on the manpage.

-### Example 1

-Count occurences of Lucayans (or some other word)

-### Example 2

-Count occurences of word in written_2

 ## Option 3

 For option 1, I chose to use the -E option which has grep do matches using extended regular expressions.
-THis allows more flexibility with pattern matching.
+This allows more flexibility with pattern matching.
 I found this option on the manpage.

 ### Example 1

+Continuing the natural resources theme, maybe I want to

 ### Example 2

-Count number of sentences in a file
+Count number of sentences in the repository